Zijing-Liu/Subscription-Manager/README.md

 Here is a list of potential features we aim to prioritize:

-- Push notifications to reminder the renew of a subscription
+- Push notifications to remind users before the next billing starts
 - Allow users to add back a cancelled subscription
 - User authentication and user session management
 - Add more subscription service name to the company table, and implement free input for subscription name